 The origins of this Polynesian technique of tattooing is greatly disputed between countries but goes back to at least 1722 when three Dutch ships went to Polynesia.

-Where it originates from though, who knows?
+Where it originates from though we’re still not exactly sure.
 The Fijians claim the technique came from Samoa, while the Samoans claim it originated from Fiji.

 Samoan mythology tells a tale of twin sisters swimming from Fiji to Samoa.
 They brought with them tools to tattoo with and while swimming sang a song about how only women may receive this art.
 On the way, however, they saw a clam and swam down to fetch it.
 On their way back up their song had changed and now they sung that only men can have tattoos and not women.